matthewjberger/cs425Berger/README.md

-# Documents for Navatar Improvements
+# Documents for the Navatar Improvements Project

 This repository contains the documents created by Team 6: Navatar for the CS425 and CS426 Senior Projects course at UNR.